On Black Hole Echoes

 This would not happen if geometry were different.
 Deviations of the geometry from the near horizon geometry of a black hole would generically obstruct perfect absorption and allow a fraction of the wave to reflect.
 Interestingly, if this were to happen, the reflected wave could end up generating a sequence of wave echoes \cite{cardoso}, bouncing between the reflective region deep inside, where the near horizon geometry is modified, and the interior of the centrifugal potential barrier, located at distances comparable to the gravitational radius of the source.
 The reflected wave would trickle out at regular periods, and if it did, one could obtain some information about the distortion close to where the horizon should be from correlating the echo period, the reflected amplitudes of different rings, and the frequency dependence of the observables.
-Alternatively a failure to observe any echoes would reinforce the validity of GR beyond the linear limit.
+Alternatively a failure to observe any echoes would reinforce the universality of GR -- and the standard equivalence principle -- near black hole horizons.

 This has prompted a number of authors to consider such gravitational wave echoes as a probe of gravity at very high scales, where new phenomena might arise.
-Indeed, if there are deviations from standard GR at high scales, the black hole absorptivity might be imperfect, or even more dramatically, the object might not even be a black hole \cite{cardoso,afshordi,burgess,emparan,kleban}.
+Indeed, if there are deviations from standard GR at high scales, the black hole absorptivity might be imperfect, or even more dramatically, the object might not even be a black hole \cite{cardoso,afshordi,burgess,emparan,foitkleban,kleban,coates}.
 However unlikely such scenarios might be, it is of interest to consider them given that we really have very few direct tests of gravity in such highly nonlinear regimes.

 In this work we will instead take a more conservative approach and consider breaking of Lorentz symmetry at high energies, which affects only the dispersion relation of the propagating probe wave.
 The reason is that even such relatively plain physics could in principle lead to the emergence of gravitational echoes even in the standard black hole geometry.
 The echoes do arise, but the power they carry is generically very small.
-The reason is that the black holes in such theories still have regular horizons, with leading-order universal gravity, which therefore makes the corrections only weakly reflective.
+The reason is that the black holes in such theories {\it are} black: they have regular horizons, with leading-order universal gravity, which therefore makes the corrections only weakly reflective.